Zack1667/AWS-create-vpc-template/README.md

 This Terraform configuration sets up an AWS VPC with two subnets one public subnet with an Internet Gateway and route table and one private subnet with a NAT Gateway.

+This makes it perfect for those dev/staging environments you want to easily deploy and destroy fast for testing etc.

 ---

 ## 📌 Prerequisites